mangez84/juliasplants/README.md

 - The information about the benjamin fig was copied from [Wikipedia](https://en.wikipedia.org/wiki/Ficus_benjamina).
 - The information about the spider plant was copied from [Wikipedia](https://en.wikipedia.org/wiki/Chlorophytum_comosum).
 - The information about the cactus was copied from [Wikipedia](https://en.wikipedia.org/wiki/Turbinicarpus).
+- The information about the thyme was copied from [Wikipedia](https://en.wikipedia.org/wiki/Thyme).
+- The information about the rose was copied from [Wikipedia](https://en.wikipedia.org/wiki/Rose).
+- The information about the basil was copied from [Wikipedia](https://en.wikipedia.org/wiki/Basil).

 ### Media